Steak Fettuccine Alfredo

-This easy Steak Alfredo Fettuccine recipe combines creamy garlic Alfredo sauce, fettuccine egg pasta, and grilled steak.
+This easy Steak Alfredo Fettuccine recipe combines creamy garlic Alfredo sauce, fettuccine egg pasta, and grilled steak for a delicious dinner that is quick and easy to whip up.

-A quick 30-minute dinner full of proteins and low-carb, too, using low-carb egg noodles.
+It’s a quick 30-minute dinner full of proteins, and it’s low-carb when made with low-carb egg noodles.

 Why You’ll Love This Recipe